demisto/content/Packs/CohesityHelios/Integrations/CohesityHelios/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### cohesity-helios-get-ransomware-alerts
 ***
-Get Cohesity Helios ransomware Alerts command.
+Get Cohesity Helios ransomware alerts.

 #### Base Command